haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2022/index.md

 * **Step 10:** Upload the cross-link restraints file

 <a class="prompt prompt-info">
-Instead of specifying active and passive residues, you can supply a HADDOCK restraints TBL file (ambiguous restraints) -> Browse and select *restraints-strategy-1B.tbl*
+Instead of specifying active and passive residues, you can supply a HADDOCK restraints TBL file (ambiguous restraints) -> Browse and select *restraints-combined.tbl*
 </a>

 **Note:** This restraint file contains both the cross-links distance restraints and one distance restraint between the two peptide fragements of C31  defining their maximum distance based on the sequence separation (see *C34-connectivity.tbl*).